Halobates micans: Behavior

 Live specimens maintain a "skating" position with their legs (top header), while the legs of dead animals extend backwards (bottom header).
 Pelagic Halobates form "patches" where they concentrate in numbers; these aggregations are segregated by age-classes, presumably so that the younger nymphs avoid cannibalization.
 They apparently do not dive into the water at all for any reason, though are apparently able to recover from 2 hours of submergence at 31.5 C (cooler waters contain more oxygen, and thus allow them to survive for longer).
 Sea skaters are very agile, being able to skate at speeds of 50–100 cm per second and jump 10–12 cm in height; with their "very well-developed" eyes, they are able to avoid the nets used to sample the pleuston, and likely potential predators; this agility is useful in a region with virtually no cover.
 This lack of cover also led to UV-absorbent adaptation of their cuticle; as pelagic sea skaters cannot take cover from bright sunlight, their more opaque surfaces must be better adapted to tolerate solar radiation than freshwater Gerrids, which can more easily find shade.

 Sea skaters are attracted to artificial light, which may aid in collecting specimens; it is thought that they are attracted to lights because their prey also congregate towards light sources.
 Pelagic Halobates are not as resistant to freshwater as the coastal species, which may be due to their need to cope with freshwater runoff after inland storms.

 Feeding ecology

-Very young nymphs are thought to subsist solely on biofilm that grows on the water's surface, while older nymphs and adults preyed on anything they could capture on the open ocean, such as zooplankton and floating insects, and sucked out their fluids.
+Very young nymphs are thought to subsist solely on biofilm that grows on the water's surface, while older nymphs and adults prey on anything they can capture on the open ocean, such as zooplankton and floating insects, and suck out their fluids.
 Pelagic Halobates apparently prefer struggling prey, in contrast to nearshore species which avoid them.
 Cannibalism has been documented; older individuals never preyed on their fellows, but exclusively on younger individuals.
 Relatively large prey items may be shared by a few bugs.
 Seabirds are the most important predator of sea skaters in general, and remains of this species has been found inside the guts of the bridled tern (Sterna anaethetus).
 Coastal specimens may be fed upon by songbirds (Dendroica petechia), fish (Sardinops sagax, Mugilidae), and lizards (Microlophus albemarlensis).
 Pelagic sea skaters were found to accumulate heavy metals.